GethinDavies1990/CI_MS2_DTR/README.md

 - Quickly and easily find relevant information
 - Links and functions that work as expected
 - Good presentation and a visually appealing design regardless of screen size
-- An easy way to contact the business
+- An easy way to contact the owners of the website
 - Simple content that the user can skim read
 - Accessibility

 ### User Stories

 #### First-time User
-1. As a first time user, I want to know where the tap room is located
+1. As a first time user, I want to find out the latest premier league standings
-2. As a first time user, I want to know how to get in contact with the tap room
+2. As a first time user, I want to find out the latest premier top goal scorer's
-3. As a first time user, I want to know more about about the taproom
+3. As a first time user, I want to know more inofrmation about the website
-4. As a first time user, I want to find out what events they have on
+4. As a first time user, I want to be able to conact the webiste owner
+5. As a first time user, I want to be able to particpate in the interactive quiz game

 #### Returning User
-5. As a returning user, I want to find a phone number to call to book a table
+1. As a returning user, I want to find out the latest premier league standings
-6. As a returning user, I want to what events they have on
+2. As a returning user, I want to find out the latest premier top goal scorer's
-7. As a returning user, I want know what the brew of the week is
+3. As a returning user, I want to know more inofrmation about the website
-8. As a returning user, I want to find the tap room social handles
+4. As a returning user, I want to be able to conact the webiste owner
-9. As a returning user, I want to get directions to the tap room
+5. As a returning user, I want to be able to particpate in the interactive quiz game

 #### Site Owner
-10. As the site owner, I want users to find info about upcoming events
+10. As the site owner, I want the users to keep up to date with the latest premier league standings
-11. As the site owner, I want users to get to know the tap room
+11. As the site owner, I want the users to find out the latest top goal scorer table
 12. As the site owner, I want the users to be able to contact us
-13. As the site owner, I want the users to know what the brew of the week is
+13. As the site owner, I want the users to play the interactive quiz game

 ## Design